stadiamaps/ferrostar/CONTRIBUTING.md

 If you've identified a significant bug, or one that you don't intend to fix yourself, please write up an issue ticket describing the problem.
 For minor or straightforward bug fixes, feel free to proceed directly to a PR.

+### Pull Request Tips

+To speed up reviews, it's helpful if you enable edits from maintainers when opening the PR.
+In the case of minor changes, formatting, or style nitpicks, we can make edits directly to avoid wasting your time.
+In order to enable edits from maintainers, **you'll need to make the PR from a fork owned an individual**, not an organization.
+GitHub org-owned forks lack this flexibility.

+Note: we enforce formatting checks on PRs.
+If you forget to do this, CI will eventually fail on your PR.

 ## Preparing your Development Environment